Mohammad-Ali-Rauf/Mohammad-Ali-Rauf/README.md

 ## 👋 Welcome!

 Hello there!
-I'm Mohammad Ali, a full stack mern developer on a journey to learn DevOps.
+I'm Mohammad Ali, a MERN Stack and Next.js Developer on a journey to learn DevOps.

 ## 🌱 Currently Learning